eververas/3DGazeNet/Readme.md

 ## Prepare Datasets

 ### ETH-XGaze
 1\.
 Download the 448*448 pixels version of the datset from the official source [here](https://ait.ethz.ch/xgaze).
-Place the dataset in the `datasets` folder in the root of this directory.
+Place the dataset in the `datasets` folder in the root of this repo.

 2\.
 Fit 3D eyes on iamges using the following command.
 This will export a `.pkl` data file in the dataset's folder which is used for training.
 ```